 Dr Ignacio Chapela, Associate Professor at UC Berkeley and graduate student David Quist were the target of attack by Monsanto after publishing a paper in the science journal Nature telling of contamination of indiginous Mexican maize (corn) with GMOs.
 The lead-up to the incident, however, is downright spooky (1).
 Still, Chapela was determined to publish what they found.
-So Monsanto employed the services of a firm called Bivings Group which used a phony e-mail campaign to persuade the prestigious science journal Nature to retract the paper, the first time in the publication´s 133 year history that it had ever retracted a paper
+So Monsanto employed the services of a firm called Bivings Group which used a phony e-mail campaign to persuade the prestigious science journal Nature to retract the paper, the first time in the publication´s 133 year history that it had ever retracted a paper.

 For more see Monsanto's Mexican Maize Mischief.

-Monsanto, Agent Orange, Dioxins & Plan Columbia
+Monsanto, Agent Orange, Dioxins & Plan Colombia

 The following is excerpted from The Legacy of Agent Orange.